varun-ml/varun-ml/README.md

 #### I am interested in building projects using machine learning, and I have a particular interest in generative AI models, natural language processing, search, and personalization.

 - I have built Jupyter and Colab notebooks that demonstrate the use of diffusion models to generate numbers and characters based on the EMNIST dataset -- [Diffusion Models]
-- In the future, I plan to create a GitHub repository with useful neural network modules, starting with transformers for natural language processing and computer vision.

 Currently, I am Leading the ML team at [Needl.ai](https://www.needl.ai/).
 Building SOTA RAG platform for QA using LLM's, and other information retreival systems.